dvarrui/teuton-tests/systems.3/03-ssh.dev/assets/README.md

 ## Host/IP associations

+Modifing /etc/host file.

 Go to SERVER1 host, and do next:
 * Define host/IP association for VALUE (client1_hostname)
 * Define host/IP association for VALUE (client2_hostname)

 ## Defining more users

+We will create some user on SSH Sever.

 Go to SERVER1 host, and do next:
 * Create user LASTNAME11 into SSH Server